 Have you ever Googled, Thrift Stores Near Me?
-If you have you know that there are treasures galore at prices that will make your friends roll their eyes.
+If you have, you know that there are treasures galore at prices that will make your friends roll their eyes.

 If you haven’t asked this question, get ready, because we’re going to help you find that most awesome deals ever.
+There are thrift stores near you, no matter where you live.

 What is your favorite way to answer the question, “I love that jacket, where did you get it?”